Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Experimental results

+Due to the data-dependency of this grid a statement similar to Theorem~\ref{th:perm-hc-discrete-test} is currently unavailable.
+Extensive numerical experiments show there is no reason to suspect the data dependent grid performs poorer than its counterpart in Theorem~\ref{th:perm-hc-discrete-test}, and the shown numerical experiments therefore use the extended data dependent grid in \eqref{eq:grid-extended}.

-We thus focus on the finite choice in~\eqref{eq:grid-extended} in all experiments.
-To recommend the reader a choice for $d_n$, we simulate data from both models outlined in Section~\ref{sec:sim-setup} and compare the performance of the tests for different choices of $d_n$ as in~\eqref{eq:grid-elements-extended}.
-We use $n=10^3$ streams of length $t=\lceil (\log n)^2 \rceil = 48$.
+To recommend the reader a choice for $d_n$, we simulate data from both models outlined in Section~\ref{sec:sim-setup} and compare the performance of the tests for different choices of $d_n$ as in~\eqref{eq:grid-extended}.
+We use $n=10^3$ streams of length $t=\lceil \log^2(n) \rceil = 48$.
 For the experiments shown we took $|\cS|=12$, (i.e. $\beta \approx 0.64$, moderately sparse regime), but through extensive experimentation we observed our conclusions are not sensitive to the sparsity.
 The results are given in Figure~\ref{fig:sim-q}.
 We observe that a spacing of $1/d_n=1/\log(n)$ is a reasonable choice.
-In all remaining experiments, we therefore extend the grid as in~\eqref{eq:grid-extended} and~\eqref{eq:grid-elements-extended} with $d_n = \log(n)$.
+In all remaining experiments, we therefore extend the grid as in~\eqref{eq:grid-extended} with $d_n = \log(n)$.